 A well-known saying in Christian circles is that 'singing is praying twice.'
-That's something we really practise here at St. Paul's, where the joy of music fills our services, lifts our spirits, and shapes our faith.
+That's something we really practice here at St. Paul's, where the joy of music fills our services, lifts our spirits, and shapes our faith.

 Music has been an integral part of Christian and Jewish worship since the earliest recorded times.
 The Psalms are, after all, songs of praise, and are still sung as such today!
-Music and singing, whether they be the latest rock or rap, '60s folk tunes, classical hymns and melodies, or ancient chants, touch us in a special, spiritual way that words seldom can.
+Music and singing, whether they be the latest rock or rap, '60s folk tunes, classical hymns, and melodies, or ancient chants, touch us in a special, spiritual way that words seldom can.
 And, touched by the wonders of God's love, 'how can we keep from singing?'

 Many congregations develop a particular music style, which could be classical high church music (Bach, Mozart, Haydn, etc.), focusing on classical hymns (Rock of Ages, Nearer My God to Thee), or folksy tunes (Morning has Broken, This Little Light of Mine, Down by the Riverside, etc.).
-At St. Paul's we really try to embrace a wide spectrum of music, not because we're wishy washy (I don't think we are!) but because there is simply so much music out there to appreciate!
+At St. Paul's we really try to embrace a wide spectrum of music, not because we're wishy-washy (I don't think we are!) but because there is simply so much music out there to appreciate!

 Some services will be full of 'old chestnuts' and there's usually a new song every week or two.
-Sometimes the songs are a bit sombre, and other times the songs are happy-clappy, reflecting the range of spiritual 'places' in which we find ourselves.
+Sometimes the songs are a bit somber, and other times the songs are happy-clappy, reflecting the range of spiritual 'places' in which we find ourselves.